visciric/Projects/README.md

 ### Clone GitHub Repository

-Clone the [MMA GitHub Repository](https://github.com/visciric/Projects.git) into the working directory.
+Clone the [Projects GitHub Repository](https://github.com/visciric/Projects.git) into the working directory.
 You can use either *GitHub Desktop* or the following command in a terminal:

 ```
 git clone https://github.com/visciric/Projects.git